 NU-414.
-Nursing Care for Children and Adolescents.
+Nursing Care of Children and Adolescents.
 5 Credits.

 The nursing process is used as a framework to provide care for children and adolescents with physical and psychological alterations in health.
 Pluralistic factors including nutrition and medication therapy are integrated.
 Strategies to promote health as well as developmental needs and problems are discussed.
 Normal family functioning and the impact of illness on the family are explored.
 College laboratory and clinical experiences in selected health care settings.
-Additional course fees of \$250 and \$125.
+Additional course fees.

 NU-414L.
-Nursing Care for Children and Adolescents Lab.
+Nursing Care of Children and Adolescents Lab.
 0 Credits.